 After all, eating releases dopamine for both cats and people which makes it an easy and pleasurable way to pass time.
 But cats can’t feed themselves so boredom-related hunger naturally leads to boredom-related begging.

 That’s where play therapy and generally keeping your cat entertained comes in.
 Play therapy is one of the most common recommendations from feline behaviorists thanks to the wide range of benefits it can provide.
 Just as keeping a regular exercise routine is important for us, it’s important for cats and can help with a lot more than just begging.

-But playtime isn’t the only solution for fighting boredom and there’s a long list of fun things you can do with your cat to keep them both mentally and physically stimulated.
+But playtime isn’t the only solution for fighting boredom.
+You can also keep your cat physically and mentally stimulated by providing it with scratching posts and tall cat trees.
 A tired cat is a happy cat and it’s also a cat that’s less likely to beg!

 Time Outs And Punishments Don’t Work

 Besides inadvertently encouraging begging behavior, the next big mistake that cat parents make is turning toward punishments or negative reinforcement to discourage begging.
 That could be things like time-outs, spraying with water, or any other form of punishment.